 We always recommend working with an insurance agent that you feel comfortable with to help provide advice and guidance you need to select the best plan based on your particular situation.
 We know that there is not one plan that is right for everyone, though we know we can find the best solution for your particular needs and situation.
 I wanted to review a few items to help you understand the various features and option basics.
 Learn about Our Approach to providing health insurance.

 It is important to know, that working with an agent can give you very specific information and advice on each plan that they have to offer.
 There are a few items that everyone needs to consider as they are choosing a health insurance plan.
-One thing to know about shopping for insurance online and when you are seeing a quote for a plan and they show the monthly premium, this is an estimate of the premium.
-The final premium will be determined by the insurance company when they review the application and the medical history of the individuals requesting to be insured.
+One thing to know about shopping for insurance online and when you are seeing a quote for a plan and they show the monthly premium.
+The premiums vary by deductible, coinsurance, copays and max out of pocket features of the plan.
 These items are the basic that you will need to look at as you are shopping for insurance are (it does require you to review your particular plans summary of benefits in detail to know the plans coverage) :

 - Coinsurance Out of Pocket Max

 - Medical and Prescription Max Out of Pocket